 Our lab is interested in the structural and biochemical mechanism by which human nuclear receptors and lipid binding proteins influence in stress, development, and lipid metabolism.
 I have a strong track record of collaboration, which has led to numerous contributions to both the nuclear receptor field and the lipid signaling community.
-Over the past 10 years, we have become interested not only in how lipids directly activate transcription factors but how they are trafficked to the nucleus by soluble lipid shuttling proteins.
-We have focused on the liver receptor homologue 1, LRH-1, which is a phospholipid-regulated nuclear receptor that controls bile acid, cholesterol, and lipid homeostasis.
-In collaboration with Dr. David Moore (Baylor, TX), we have identified bona fide phospholipid agonists for this receptor and have shown that these novel ligands possess powerful antidiabetic properties stemming in part from their ability to lower hepatic triglyceride levels.
-We are now focused on imaging LRH-1-mediated transcriptional complexes using cryoEM.
-Nuclear receptors have no intrinsic enzymatic activity and function by recruiting transcriptional coregulator to chromatin.
-Therfore, to understand how ligands are driving NR-mediated gene expression we must image these complexes. cryoEM is the only available tool for this effort and we have collected exciting preliminary data on a stable and monodisperse NR-coregulator complexes on DNA.
-This exciting preliminary work enables the proposed cryoEM studies and future mechanistic studies centered on the ligand-regulated LRH-1 transcriptome.
-Emory has made large investments to build infrastructure and expertise in cryoEM.
+Over the past 12 years, we have become interested not only in how lipids directly modulate gene expression, but how discrete lipid and metabolite sensing drive signaling pathways leading to cellular- and organelle-specific effects.
+In collaboration with Drs.
+David Cohen and Susan Hagen, we are working to identify the actions of START domain containing proteins and their connection to phospholipid-driven gene regulation.
+Dr. Cohen and I have jointly mentored Dr. Kristal Maner-Smith (2013-2015) who now serves as the technical director for the Emory Integrated Lipidomics Core (EILC).
+We have co-authored a manuscript centered on Them2 function in Hepatology (2019;70(2):496-510) and have two collaborative manuscripts in preparation.
+Thus, the goals of this proposal are in line with our laboratory's focus and our existing collaboration with the Cohen laboratory.
+We have employed sophisticated X-ray crystallography, mass spectrometry, hydrogen deuterium exchange, fluorescence, calorimetry, microscopy and cell-based methods to test our models.
+We are thus well positioned to elucidate the regulation of Them1 activity by the lipid-binding START domain.
+Therfore, to understand how ligands are driving Them1 function in the Tetramer, cryoEM is an ideal tool for this effort and we have collected exciting preliminary data on a stable and monodisperse NR-coregulator complexes on DNA.
+Emory has made investments to build infrastructure and expertise in cryoEM.
 We are leveraging these resources by taking advantage one-on-one training and cryoEm workshops available through our core (and nationally).
 We hold weekly meetings with the cryoEM core and other four labs on campus using these techniques and host bi-weekly presentations where students and trainees present their current research centered on single particle cryoEM or tomographic techniques.
-To achieve high-resolution, we desperately need access to the resources and expertise offered by the NCCAT!